garagepoort/mc-server-deployments/README.md

 ## Commands
 ```
+mcsd init | create the files needed for a mcsd repository.
+Use this if you want to create a repository from scratch
 mcsd install | copy everything from server_source to server_dist and replace environment variables.
 mcsd run | start the minecraft server.
 Make sure to have
 mcsd ir | short form for running `mcsd install` and `mcsd run` in one command
 mcsd deploy <branchname> <directory> | deploy a branch into a given directory.
 The given directory should exist and contain the .env file
 ```

-## .env file
-Before you can run the server you need to add a `.env` file in the root of your project.
-You can just copy the `.env-example` file.
-The .env contains all the environment specific properties.
-You will use this mostly for credentials.

 ## Source Files

 You will notice there is a directory called "server_source".
 This directory contains all the configuration files for the server.
-Basically at startup of the server these files will be copied to their correct location.
-For plugins the files will be copied to the `plugins` directory.

 The server_source directory should only contain configuration files.
 No .db, .dat or any file that contains player specific data should be added here.

+## .env file
+This files contains all the necessary properties which need to injected into the server configuration files.
+If you want to run the server repository locally, you will need to create one.
+The .env file should always be added to the .gitignore file as it contains credentials.

 ## Environment variables
 The concept of environment variables is introduced.